 If you don’t fancy having kids at your wedding, then that’s ok.
 We didn’t and you should absolutely feel confident with your choice.

 I think one of the biggest fails at my wedding was the bar set-up.

-My venue advised me on a number of occassions to leave said bar alone and I absolutely should have listened, so L is for listen.
+My venue advised me on a number of occasions to leave said bar alone and I absolutely should have listened.
 Listen to your wedding venue and their advice about how the space works best, because they might just be right.

 For most couples the only music question they will be discussing is “Band or DJ” but actually there’s a little more to think about when it comes to music at your wedding.
 Whatever your tastes you need to consider the following;

 That’s enough to get your head around today right?
 But if you’re ready to crack on, take a look at Part II!

 Refine your wedding venue search by location, capacity, type, and style.Visit Venue Finder